mathspp/mathspp/pages/02.blog/03.til/058.do-not-cache-generators/item.md

 That is when I realised I was caching some generators and I shouldn't!

-Here is a simplified version of what I was doing:
+Here is a simplified demonstration of the issue:

 ```py
 from functools import lru_cache